 - Creating and implementing strategies that facilitate business growth, improve patient care, and promote more efficient corporate practices.

-- Ensuring that the entire facility accommodates all state and federal healthcare protocols.
+- Ensuring that the entire facility adhere to all state and federal healthcare protocols.

-- Communicating with facility staff members, including healthcare professionals like nurses, doctors, and medical specialists.
+- Communicating with facility staff members, including healthcare professionals such as nurses, doctors, and medical specialists.